8 Book Blurb Examples That Can Help Sell Your Book

 Claire is catapulted into the intrigues of a world that threatens her life, and may shatter her heart.
 Marooned amid danger, passion, and violence, Claire learns her only chance of safety lies in Jamie Fraser, a gallant young Scots warrior.
 What begins in compulsion becomes urgent need, and Claire finds herself torn between two very different men, in two irreconcilable lives.

 What do we learn?

-Main character: Claire Randall, a former Combat nurse, recently reunited with husband
+- Claire Randall: former Combat nurse, recently reunited with her husband.

-Primary conflict: Trapped in the past, she must rely on a man who could tempt her away from her marriage oaths.
+Primary conceit: Trapped in the past, Claire must rely on a man who could tempt her away from her wedding vows.

 Stakes: Survival and fidelity

-Genre keywords: Passion, compulsion, torn between, shatter her heart
+Genre keywords: Passion, compulsion, torn between, shatter her heart, danger

 This blurb does a great job riding the line between historical fiction, fantasy, and romance.
-It sets up just enough backstory to help us understand the main conceit: a woman from the 40s sent back to the 18th Century and being torn between two different men in two different times — without giving away too much of the plot.
+It sets up just enough backstory to help us understand the main conceit — a woman from the 40s sent back to the 18th Century, being torn between two different men in two different times — without giving away too much of the plot.

 Nicholas Sparks exquisitely chronicles the human heart.
 In his first bestselling novel, The Notebook, he created a testament to romantic love that touched readers around the world.
 Now in this New York Times bestseller, he renews our faith in destiny, in the ability of lovers to find each other no matter where, no matter when…